NeuralMMO/neuralmmo.github.io/rst/game_wiki.rst

 **Inventory Management**

 Inventory capacity is 12 items, including armor, weapon, tools, and consumables.
 Each item except ammunitions takes one inventory space.
 Ammunitions of the same type and level can be stacked infinitely in one inventory space.
-If an Agent's inventory is full, it cannot harvest or loot new item.
-To manage inventory, an Agent can
+If an Agent's inventory is full, it cannot harvest or loot new items.
+To manage inventory, an Agent can:

 - List an item in the Market, which remains on the inventory until sold
-- Destroy an item if no market value and instantly make a space available
+- Destroy an item to instantly make a space available
 - Give an item to a team mate, which is **only permitted when standing on the same tile**

 .. dropdown:: About the Observation Space

-    Each agent's observation consists of the current tick, its id, its nearby 15x15 visible tiles, up to 100 entities within its vision, its own inventory, and the global market listings.
+    Each agent's observation contains the current game tick, the agent's id, data from the nearby 15x15 visible tiles, data from up to 100 entities within its vision, data from its own inventory, and data from the global market listings.

 .. code-block:: python
   :caption: Observation space of a single agent